chenz16/path_planning/README.md

 ### The car is able to drive at least 4.32 miles without incident.

 The car is able to at least run 4.32 mile without incident.
-However, there are several issues found during testing:

-* At the starting point, the car runs with some errors.
-I suspect it is due to the simulator issue.
-I once printed the velocity at the first few sampling steps and found the speed jumps to 4xx m/s at the second sampling step.

-* after the first lap, the car may suddenlty run out of track and after a few second, it returns back.
+However, after the first lap, the car MAY suddenlty run out of track and after a few second, it returns back.
 Did not have time to find the root cause.

 ### The car drives according to the speed limit.